Installation

 You can define the UI18N_CUSTOM_STRING macro to define a

 custom string.
-Make sure that it replaces with the type of your string.
+Make sure that it is set to the type of your string.

 After that, define the UI18N_CUSTOM_STRING_INCLUDE macro

-and set it to replace as the header directory in quotes.
+and set it to the header directory in quotes.

 Setting a custom map implementation